limabravoecho-collab/enquerant/README.md

 The same input always gives the same output.

-Maker Note: EQ DELM's are intentionally built to 4 MB so it can be used for legacy/obsolete systems.
+Maker Note: EQ DELM's are intentionally built to about 4 MB each so they can be used on legacy/obsolete systems.
+A full volume may run slightly over 4 MB, because the last record is always kept whole.

 You can tinker with the py files as you see fit.
 EQ requires no internet connection to function.

 ---